huguesbr/newman_scenario/README.md

     $ newman_scenario

-> run with a environment name and/or a scenario name will run the previous created scenario 'Signup' against staging3 environment (with no extra prompt)
+> run with a environment name and/or a scenario name will run the previous created scenario 'Signup' against staging3 environment (with no extra prompt `-x` and bail on first scenario failure `-b`)

-    $ newman_scenario staging3 Signup
+    $ newman_scenario run_scenario -x -b staging3 Signup

 ### Within App